adamowada/slides/prompt-engineering-pph/slides.md

 <div>

-1. What's pfSense? <!-- .element: class="fragment" data-fragment-index="2" -->
+1. What is a firewall? <!-- .element: class="fragment" data-fragment-index="2" -->
-2. What do you mean by a firewall? <!-- .element: class="fragment" data-fragment-index="4" -->
+2. How does it examine network packets? <!-- .element: class="fragment" data-fragment-index="4" -->
 3. Please explain a firewall with an analogy <!-- .element: class="fragment" data-fragment-index="6" -->
 4. Imagine you are a cybersecurity professional.
 When would you recommend using a firewall like pfSense?
 Please also respond with a table showing the pros and cons. <!-- .element: class="fragment" data-fragment-index="8" -->